DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * The scheduler statistics structure will change to allow keeping track of RED actions.

-* librte_table: New functions for table entry bulk add/delete will be added to the table operations structure.

 * librte_table hash: Key mask parameter will be added to the hash table parameter structure for 8-byte key and 16-byte key extendible bucket and LRU tables.